 Sammi was dumped at a shelter by her previous owner who said she was the “family” pet.
-My guess is she would disagree with that statement, since it is obvious she had been shown little attention or affection.
-It was also clear once I got her home that no one had taken the time to teach her any commands, she had no idea how to “go for a walk”, and when I did try and show her affection, her little body froze.
+My guess is she would disagree with that statement, since it was obvious she had been shown little attention or affection.
 The only thing Sammi had been allowed to do was have a couple litters of puppies even though she was still pretty much a pup herself.
 Needless to say, her prior life was definitely nothing to write home about.

 Sammi would do best in a home with a yard where she is able to run off some energy, but an active apartment dweller would probably do fine with her as well.
-Having another furry friend would be a bonus, as would kids.
-She would also need someone who is patient and very, very gentle with her.
-She has come a long way, but she can still be a bit skittish depending on the tone/volume of your voice, or how quickly you approach her.
-She also seems to shy away from men, but with patience I think she'd move past that.
-Once she trusts you though, she is Velcro!
+Having another furry friend would be a bonus, as would kids, but those definitely are not requirements.
+She would also need someone who is patient and with her.
+It takes her a bit to warm up to someone new, but once she does, she's Velcro!

 This bio doesn’t do Sammi justice, but you’ll have to trust me when I say she is about the sweetest dog I’ve ever been around, and given what her past must have looked like, that is saying a lot!
 She deserves nothing but the good life going forward, so if you think you’re the one to provide that, please complete an application and thank you for adopting instead of shopping!!